-This criterion is usually met by a curriculum that requires at least one earth science course.
+This criterion can be met by a curriculum that requires at least one earth science course.
 If a separate earth science course is not required, then this criterion can be met by having in-depth earth science coverage within one or more required courses that cover other topics.
 This criterion can be met by having dispersed coverage of earth-science topics that include more than one earth-science discipline.
+Earth-science coverage in the curriculum must be primarily presented in the context of basic science rather than as engineering applications.
+If earth-science coverage is dispersed within multiple courses, the collective coverage must be substantial.
+Substantial coverage might be the equivalent of three credits of coursework in earth science, however, lesser coverage might also be acceptable depending on other factors such as curriculum context and depth of coverage.
+Evaluation will ultimately depend on the judgement of the PEV based on these guidelines.
 Earth sciences include but are not limited to the disciplines of geology, soil science, hydrologic science, meteorology, oceanography, and limnology.
-The emphasis of an earth science is on basic science rather than engineering, and therefore courses such as geotechnical engineering, soil mechanics, and engineering hydrology might not normally have sufficient earth-science coverage to meet this criterion.
+The emphasis of an earth science is on basic science rather than engineering, and therefore courses such as geotechnical engineering, soil mechanics, and engineering hydrology might not normally have sufficient earthscience coverage to meet this criterion.